StetHD/tarifa-book/platforms/ios.md

 }
 ```

-See [`tarifa config`](../usage/config.md) to find commands helping management of provisioning files and attached devices.
+See [`tarifa config`](../usage/config.md) to find commands to help you manage provisioning files and attached devices.